cryoflamer/protocol/v1/MESSAGE.md

 ### Retrieve History

 ```
-1. client sends `{'History',Id,Contact,_,_,_,_}` where FromMsgId is the last retreived message id.
-If FromMsgId is empty then the all history must be pulled for the session
+1. client sends `{'History',Id,Contact,LastLoadedMsgId,_,_}` where LastLoadedMsgId is message from where history has been loaded for the session.
+If LastLoadedMsgId is empty or 0 then the all history must be pulled for the session
              to `events/1/:node/api/anon/:client/:token` once.
 ```